benlau6/benlau6.github.io/src/content/notes/recommendation-systems.md

 ### Regression model

 In small sample size, we could first classify users into groups, then calculate rate of interaction of each group to each item, or each group of item, then use regression to predict the interaction rate of a new user to a new item, which would make it more robust to avoid the problem of low signal to noise ratio from the small sample size.
+Note that this method is also known as cohort analysis.

 ## Collaborative filtering